DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 **NOTE:** The MTSS presented here assume that all the MTS have the same time length.

+## Dataset

+The example data set [3] (differently formatted) and all the information about it can be retrieved from the following source: [https://sites.google.com/site/dtwadaptive/hom]

 # Examples

 Some examples follow: